trebor57/saytime_weather/README.md

 - **GitHub Issues**: [Report bugs or request features](https://github.com/w5gle/saytime-weather/issues)
 - **Documentation**: Check the [Wiki](https://github.com/w5gle/saytime-weather/wiki) for detailed guides
 - **Community**: Join our [Discussions](https://github.com/w5gle/saytime-weather/discussions)

+## ✨ What's New in Version 2.7.2

+### Critical Bug Fix (HIGH PRIORITY)
+- 🐛 **CRITICAL: Fixed temperature conversion bug for Celsius users**
+  - Temperature was being double-converted causing wildly incorrect readings
+  - **Example**: 5°C actual temperature would incorrectly show as -15°C
+  - **Problem**: API was requested in Celsius mode, then incorrectly converted from Fahrenheit
+  - **Impact**: All Canadian and Celsius users had wrong temperatures
+  - **Solution**: Always request Fahrenheit from API, convert to Celsius only when needed
+  - **Status**: Tested and verified with Ottawa, Toronto, Vancouver ✅

+### Code Cleanup
+- 🧹 **Removed all Weather Underground references**
+  - Cleaned remaining reference in help text
+  - Removed from postinst installation script
+  - Deleted stale build artifacts with old code
+- ⚙️ **Updated configuration to match current code**
+  - Replaced obsolete `use_accuweather` with `weather_provider=openmeteo`
+  - Removed unused `timezone_api_key` (no longer needed)
+  - Removed unused `geocode_api_key` (no longer needed)
+  - Added `default_country` for postal code disambiguation
+- 📝 **Updated help text** - Now accurately reflects actual configuration options

+### Why This Update Matters
+If you're using Celsius mode (`Temperature_mode = C`) or are in Canada, **you must update immediately**.
+The previous version was showing completely incorrect temperatures due to a double-conversion bug.

 ## ✨ What's New in Version 2.7.1